angchester/DSA4262_2510_cookbooked/README.md

 ```
 You might be prompted to continue, just enter 'Y'

-A pop-up might appear in AWS instance, select Ok to continue.
+If you are on AWS instance, a few pop-ups might appear.
+Select Ok to continue.

 To download a specific dataset folder from SGNex, you can run
 ```bash